 Bone Spur Removal Surgery Recovery Time:

-- You are able to walk in a surgical shoe, but with more aggressive walking you will experience soreness.
+- You can walk in a surgical shoe, but with more aggressive walking, you will experience soreness.

-- At 3-4 weeks you will be best served wearing a big band aid over your foot, this will protect your incision site.
+- At 3-4 weeks, you will be best served to wear a big band-aid over your foot.
+This will protect your incision site.